abenevaut/docker-kata/005-host-node-app/README.md

 COPY ./<PATH TO FILE ON HOST> ./<PATH TO FILE IN CONTAINER>
 ```

 ## Exercise

-use `node:20-slim` image as base image for your Dockerfile.
+Use `node:20-slim` image as base image for your Dockerfile.
-copy app.js package.json and package-lock.json to the container and run the app.js with node.
+Copy app.js package.json and package-lock.json to the container and run the app.js with node.

 <details>
   <summary>Solution</summary>